Editar

 Business Central query objects enable you to retrieve records from one or more tables and then combine the data into rows and columns in a single dataset.
 Query objects can also perform calculations on data, such finding the sum or average of all values in a column of the dataset.

 There are two types of query objects: normal and API.
 This article describes normal query objects, which can be used to display data in the user interface.
-API query objects are used to generate web service endpoints and cannot be displayed in the user interface.
+API query objects are used to generate web service endpoints and can't be displayed in the user interface.
 For information about creating a query of the type API, see API Query Type.

 Creating a query object